Find out how we process your personal information, the systems we use to gather data, how we hold and share information, and more.

 Emerald Publishing Limited (Emerald) is committed to protecting your personal information.
 This privacy notice explains how we use and share your personal information and your rights in relation to this.
 Personal information means any information about an individual from which that person can be identified.

-In this notice, references to ‘we’ or ‘us’ means Emerald and our group companies from time to time.
-More information about our group companies can be found on the Emerald Group website.
+In this notice, references to ‘we’ or ‘us’ means Emerald.
 References to ‘you’ means anyone using our websites, products or services whose personal information, contact details or other information is provided to us.

 We also operate cookies on our website and information about that is also provided separately in our cookies policy.

 We will only use your personal information as the law allows us to.
 The categories of personal information that we use include identity and contact data such as names, titles and other identifiers together with address, email address and telephone numbers.
 We may also use any other unique means of identification or bespoke data shared with us (including but not limited to organisation, role, affiliations, department, education and skills, sector or industry, financial and pay details, geographic location, social media accounts, preferences or purchase history) and your online behaviours and interactions with our websites and products.

 We may also obtain information about you from third parties, such as your employer, our group companies, service providers and agents.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your relationship with us.

 If you provide us with personal information about any other person, for example any other individuals within your organisation, then you must ensure that you have their consent to pass those details to us and for us to use those details in accordance with this privacy notice.
 You should also make sure that you bring this privacy notice to their attention.